Bifidobacterium infantis 35624 (Align® / Bifantis® / Meta Align®)

 3/5 Evidence Score

-A specific Bifidobacterium strain commercialized by Procter & Gamble as Align® (US) / Meta Align® (Australia) / Bifantis®.
+A specific Bifidobacterium strain commercialized by Procter & Gamble as Align (US), Meta Align (Australia), and Bifantis.
 Recently reclassified taxonomically as Bifidobacterium longum subsp. longum 35624.
-Whorwell 2006 (PMID 16863564) is the pivotal 362-women multicenter dose-ranging RCT in IBS — only the 100 million CFU/day dose showed significant benefit; 1 million and 10 billion CFU/day showed no benefit, defining a narrow dose-specific therapeutic window.
-Note: the commercial Align® dose (1 billion CFU/day) is 10× the trial-effective dose.
+In the pivotal multicenter dose-ranging RCT in IBS, only the 100 million CFU/day dose showed significant benefit; 1 million and 10 billion CFU/day showed no benefit, defining a narrow dose-specific therapeutic window.
+Note: the commercial Align dose (1 billion CFU/day) is 10x the trial-effective dose.

 Benefits

-Whorwell PJ et al. 2006 (PMID 16863564, Am J Gastroenterol 101:1581-1590, NCT00135031).
-Large-scale multicenter double-blind randomized placebo-controlled dose-ranging study sponsored by Procter & Gamble.
-362 female subjects with Rome II IBS randomized to placebo or B. infantis 35624 at 1 million / 100 million / 10 billion CFU once daily for 4 weeks.
-100 million CFU/day showed significant improvement in abdominal pain/discomfort, bloating/distention, sense of incomplete evacuation, straining, urgency, and passage difficulty.
-Critically: 1 million CFU and 10 billion CFU showed no benefit — narrow therapeutic window with U-shaped dose-response. <5% withdrawal due to adverse events.
+In IBS, B. infantis 35624 at 1 million / 100 million / 10 billion CFU once daily for 4 weeks was tested against placebo.
+Only 100 million CFU/day showed significant improvement in abdominal pain/discomfort, bloating/distention, sense of incomplete evacuation, straining, urgency, and passage difficulty.
+Critically, 1 million and 10 billion CFU showed no benefit: a narrow therapeutic window with a U-shaped dose-response, with under 5% withdrawal due to adverse events.

-Whorwell 2006 IBS subtype distribution was 20.7% IBS-C, 55.5% IBS-D, and 23.8% alternators.
-Efficacy was reported across subtypes — clinically useful since many IBS patients shift between constipation- and diarrhea-predominant patterns or experience alternating symptoms.
+Efficacy has been reported across IBS subtypes (constipation-predominant, diarrhea-predominant, and alternating).
+This is clinically useful since many IBS patients shift between constipation- and diarrhea-predominant patterns or experience alternating symptoms.

 Disease severity and quality of life (Sabaté 2022)